joaopelisson/.NET6_WebAPI/README.md

 - Section 8 - Installing SQL Server as a container with docker
 - Section 9 - Entity Framework Core
 - Section 10 - Saving entities in the database
-- Section 11 - Next steps of the course (in dev...)
+- Section 11 - Next steps of the course

+⚠ Attention, the continuation of this project /course continues in another repository, because we are going to build a new application!
+[Click here to view](https://github.com/joaopelisson/.NET6_IWantApp) 💚